RusPiRo/ruspiro-boot/README.md

 The usage of `extern crate` is mandatory to ensure the boot strapping is properly linked into the final binary.

-To successfully build a bare metal binary using this crate for the boot strapping part it is **highly recomended** to use the linker script provided by this crate.
-Based on the target architecture to be built it is either [link32.ld](link32.ld) or [link64.ld](link64.ld).
-To conviniently refer to the linker scripts contained in this crate it's recommended to use a specific build script in your project that copies the required file to your current project folder and could then be referred to with the ``RUSTFLAG`` ``-C link-arg=-T./link<aarch>.ld``.
+To successfully build a bare metal binary using this crate for the boot strapping part it is **highly recomended** to use the linker script [link64.ld](link64.ld) provided by this crate.
+To conviniently refer to the linker script contained in this crate it's recommended to use a specific build script in your project that copies the required file to your current project folder and could then be referred to with the ``RUSTFLAG`` ``-C link-arg=-T./link64.ld``.
 The build script is a simple ``build.rs`` rust file in your project root with the following contents:

 ```rust